actix/actix-web/guide/src/qs_7.md

 Builder-like patter is used to construct an instance of `HttpResponse`.
-`HttpResponse` provides several method that returns `HttpResponseBuilder` instance, which is implements various convinience methods that helps build response.
+`HttpResponse` provides several method that returns `HttpResponseBuilder` instance, which is implements various convenience methods that helps build response.
 Check [documentation](../actix_web/dev/struct.HttpResponseBuilder.html)
 for type description.
 Methods `.body`, `.finish`, `.json` finalizes response creation and returns constructed *HttpResponse* instance. if this methods get called for the same